-It is assumed (Koev 2016) that not-at-issue evidentials project in attitudes and therefore are speaker-oriented.76 This assumption is based on Potts's (2005) initial intuition for sup 76.
-Recall that modal analyses postulate an evidential presupposition, which is also a type of projective content.

-plements that projection entails speaker's perspective.
+It is assumed (Koev 2016) that not-at-issue evidentials project in attitudes and therefore are speaker-oriented.
+This assumption is based on Potts's (2005) initial intuition for supplements that projection entails speaker's perspective.
 In Potts' analysis supplements, even if superficially embedded, are adjoined at the root level and are anchored to the speaker.
 This was motivated by examples like (229a), that presumably receive an LF as in (229b):

 - (229) a.
-Sheila says that Chuck, a confirmed psychopath{SPEAKER}, is fit to watch the kids.
+Sheila says that Chuck, a confirmed psychopathSPEAKER, is fit to watch the kids.
 (Potts 2007a: 477, ex.3a) - b.
-LF: [Chuck is a psychopath] ∧ [Sheila says that Chuck is fit to watch the kids].
+LF: [ Chuck is a psychopath ] ∧ [ Sheila says that Chuck is fit to watch the kids ].